LucasChan02/Co_Printing/Publication/Research_outline.typ

 === Background and Motivation

+  Brief review of existing strategies: process parameter optimization (raster angles, layer hight, etc.), thermal management, and geometric design.

 === Problem Statement

   Lack of understanding of how decomposition strategies affect interfacial strength from geometric and process parameters.

+  Discussion of the thermo-physical phenomena in polymer bonding and how "cold joints" at the boundary leads to poor interconnection.

+  Introduce controlled mechanical interlocking as a robust method, setting the stage for the novel programmable, vertically-oriented interlocking proposed in this work.

 === Objectives

-  + Develop a Process-Structure-Property (PSP) model for quantifying the relationship between pattern topology, process parameters, and mechanical strength.
+  + A Process-Structure-Property (PSP) model for quantifying the relationship between pattern topology, process parameters, and mechanical strength.
   + A novel method for programmable interlocking interfaces.
-  + A "Strength-Aware Decomposition Framework" using Generative Algorithm (GA or PSO or MCTS) to optimize part decomposition for maximum mechanical integrity
+  + A "Strength-Aware Decomposition Framework" using Generative/Searching Algorithm (GA or PSO or MCTS) to optimize part decomposition for maximum mechanical integrity

 == Parametric Modeling

+=== Parameterization of Interface geometries

   Create a mathematical way to describe interface topologies.
-Define derived geometry descriptors for comparative analysis:
+Define following geometry descriptors for comparative analysis:
   -   Surface Area Enhancement Factor
   -   Mechanical Interlocking Depth
   -   Volumetric Interlock Ratio

+=== Thermal History at Bonding Interface

+Use "Interdiffusion Time Window" ($t_("interdiff")$) to describe thermal history, the duration the interface remains above sufficient bonding temperature $T_g$.

+In printing process, this is critically influenced by the "Bonding Interval" ($Delta t_"bond"$), a controllable parameter representing the time between adjacent depositions at the seam.

 == Methodology